Doctor of Theology in Religious Education: Program Info

 Employment Outlook and Salary Info

-Graduates from doctoral degree programs in religious education are qualified to seek positions in education.
+Graduates of doctoral degree programs in religious education are qualified to seek positions in education.
 According to the U.S. Bureau of Labor Statistics (BLS), religion educators working in colleges and universities earned an average yearly salary of $72,290 in 2012, while those working in junior colleges earned $64,170 a year.

 In 2012, the BLS reported that there were approximately 22,880 employed religion and philosophy teachers in postsecondary education.
 Overall job opportunities for postsecondary teachers were predicted to increase by 17% between 2010 and 2020.